archiejs/archiejs-docs/modules.md

 Outputs, Hello Raghu.

+In examples examples so far, our module was not providing any services.
+We will now make a module which will `provide` a service.
+Again, there are multiple formats for this and we will start with a simple one.

 #### Providing a service for other modules

 We will create a new module file `time.js` that provides a service `theTimeNow` .
 The service `theTimeNow` tells the time.
+Note, we are no longer using the default name - `index.js`, for the main file.

 modules/theTime/package.json
 ```